ennyli/ennyli/README.md

 - 🔧 I’m currently finishing last year on my bachelor in Applied Computercience.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jenny-liang-n-564922168/ "LinkedIn - Jenny Liang Nergård "), [Email](mailto:mail@jennyliang.no?subject=[GitHub]%20Contact%20form)
-- ⭐ My dream job would be to work for Telia or Google as I love innovation and technology.
-- 🚀 In the future, I want to create my own startup in software development.
+- 🚀⭐ In the future, I want to create my own startup and develop software that is environmental friendly and contribute to a sustainable future. 🌱♻️
 - 💬 NO, ENG, ES
 ### About my studies
 -  Degree: Bachelor in Applied Computer Sience / OsloMet - Oslo Metropolitan University